Minchinhampton Common

-The limestone Longstone of Minchinhampton is supposedly the burial site of a Danish leader.
+The limestone Longstone of Minchinhampton is supposedly the burial site of a Danish leader, and the area on the east side of the common known as Woefuldane Bottom has been suggested as a possible site of the Battle of Edington.

+The Old Lodge, a former hunting lodge, stands at the centre of the common.

+History

+There was a wood on the Common during the 1300s.

+In 1739, Anglican preacher, George Whitefield delivered a sermon to 30,000 people.
+The Neolithic burial mound on the Common is known as Whitfield's Tump was named after him.

+Those who own property within Minchinhampton Manor today, still have grazing rights on the Common, as was custom in the open-field system before enclosure.

 Geology

 The quarries are one of the most important Bathonian (Middle Jurassic) research sites in the United Kingdom.
-The fossil Limestones provide examples of various marine species including bivalve and gastropod fauna including limpets and thick-shelled sea snails, coral, crustaceans and reptiles.
+The fossil Limestones provide examples of various marine species including bivalve and gastropod fauna including limpets and thick-shelled sea snails, coral, crustaceans, and reptiles.
 The site provides opportunities for significant further research on the local rock strata of the Minchinhampton and Burleigh limestones, and the relationship to the Bathonian successions to the east and south.

 Biology

 Flora

 The central plateau supports a short grassland sward (due to stock grazing) with longer vegetation on the steeper slopes.
-The grassland includes upright brome, tor-grass, sheep's fescue, quaking grass and crested dog's-tail.
-Flowering herbs include common rock-rose, harebell, chalk milkwort and field scabious.
-The area has a significant population of orchids, including the bee orchid, fragrant orchid and frog orchid.
+The grassland includes upright brome, tor-grass, sheep's fescue, quaking grass, and crested dog's-tail.
+Flowering herbs include common rock-rose, harebell, chalk milkwort, and field scabious.
+The area has a significant population of orchids, including the bee orchid, fragrant orchid, and frog orchid.

 There are more neutral grasslands and herb species in areas of landslip on the margins of the site.
 There are wet areas which support marshy vegetation.
-There are also areas of scrub which is dominated by hawthorn, bramble and dog rose.
-There is juniper on the site, and a limited amount of broad-leaved woodland on the margins.
+There are also areas of scrub which is dominated by hawthorn, bramble, and dog rose.
+There is juniper on the site and a limited amount of broad-leaved woodland on the margins.